Overseas Student Health Cover

 Deakin has partnered with Australian insurance company BUPA to offer students pre-arranged OSHC.
 If you pay your OSHC fee with your tuition fees, you will automatically be covered by BUPA's overseas student health cover for the whole time that you are enrolled at Deakin.
 You can review the policy details to check whether this policy is right for you.

-Students who go with BUPA's pre-arranged health care will receive their BUPA OSHC card from Deakin/BUPA staff at the on-campus Enrolment and Orientation session.
+Students who choose BUPA's pre-arranged health care will receive their BUPA OSHC card from Deakin/BUPA staff at the on-campus Enrolment and Orientation session.

 Your BUPA policy becomes active from the date you arrive in Australia.
 You can change your OSHC start date to the date of your arrival in the country by contacting BUPA directly before or after you arrive.
 If you have paid for days when you were not yet in Australia, a refund will be provided at the completion of your policy.
 You will need to provide supporting evidence such as a new visa grant notice or a record of movement from the Department of Home Affairs to show as evidence of your arrival date.